ipuhakka/BetAI/Documentation/BetAI.md

 5. Fitness function for assessing the fitness of each node
 6. With weighted probability select nodes based on fitness and reproduce with some mutation probability, replace least-fit nodes with new individuals.
+7. Handling of matches:
+	- method to return a list of matches based on row number
+	- method for returning count of matches in memory
+	- method to count mean home/away -goals in league in a given season, before match n.
+	- method to return N last home- or awaymatches from a given team starting from a given date.
+If team doesn't have n home/awaymatches, n previous all matches are returned.

 ## Use cases
 User starts the command prompt to run the program with filename argument.